xzhaos/gemini-code-companion/README.md

 # gemini-code-companion
-A VS code extension you can use for your coding needs such as generate code, explain code, etc. using Gemini API.
+A VS code extension you can use for your coding needs such as generate code, explain code, generate test case, etc. using Gemini API.

 ## Installation